-I’m a little brother, so I learned to lose as soon as I learned to crawl.
-I played in a youth futsal team and there was one year when we lost ALL our games.
-This over-exposure to defeat made me realise that I don’t need to win to be happy, but I do need a context that allows me to chase victory.
+I’m a younger brother, so I learnt to lose as soon as I learnt to crawl.
+I played in a youth futsal team, and there was one year when we lost ALL our games.
+This overexposure to defeat made me realise that I don’t need to win to be happy, but I do need a context that allows me to chase victory.

 Don’t take yourself too seriously.

 I have never taken myself too seriously.
 This way of thinking has made me very aware of my failures.
-I used to be aware of them and I didn’t hide them, but I didn’t broadcast them either.
+I didn’t hide them, but I didn’t broadcast them either.
 Now I’m at a stage where I think I have to be proud of those failures.
-Maybe it’s because I’ve started listening to punk again, maybe it’s because I reject the false perfection that’s on display on social networks.
+Maybe it’s because I’ve started listening to punk again; maybe it’s because I reject the false perfection on display on social networks.
 Punk is, after all, a cultural response to the social context, so maybe the two are very much linked.

 LinkedIn, you are a very powerful professional tool, but social networking dynamics suck.